Ouranosinc/Magpie/docs/permissions.rst

 .. versionchanged:: 2.1
-    Following introduced :term:`Permission` representations as JSON objects with this version, an new :class:`magpie.permissions.PermissionType` was added to make following types more explicit.
-The responses will include a field that indicates precisely the type of :term:`Permission` returned, for each specific item.
+    Following introduced :term:`Permission` representations as JSON objects with this version, an new :class:`magpie.permissions.PermissionType` enum was added to make following types more explicit.
+Responses from the API will include a ``type`` field that indicates precisely the type of :term:`Permission` returned, for each specific item presented below.

 More specifically, following distinctions can be observed between different kind of :term:`Permission` used by `Magpie`: